Sara Netanyahu: Career

-She later worked as a reporter for Maariv LaNoar, a weekly magazine for Israeli teenagers.
+Netanyahu worked as a reporter for Maariv LaNoar, a weekly magazine for Israeli teenagers.
 In the Israel Defense Forces, she was a psycho-technical evaluator in the Department of Behavioral Sciences of the Military Intelligence Directorate ("Aman").
-Netanyahu completed a BA in psychology at Tel Aviv University in 1984 and her master's degree at the Hebrew University of Jerusalem in 1996.

 Netanyahu worked as a psychotechnical evaluator of gifted children at the Institute for Promoting Youth Creativity and Excellence headed by Dr. Erika Landau, and at a rehabilitation center of the Ministry of Labour.
 She also worked as an El Al flight attendant.

 As wife of the prime minister, Netanyahu chaired Yad b'Yad, an aid organization for abused children and Tza'ad Kadima for children with cerebral palsy.
 In 2001, she went to work as an educational psychologist in the psychological service of the Jerusalem Municipality.

 Her work includes psychological diagnoses and treatment for children in the school system and assistance to children from families in distress.

-Netanyahu married Doron Neuberger in 1980.
-The couple divorced in 1987.

-In 1991, she married Benjamin Netanyahu.
-They have two sons, Yair and Avner.
-In 2010, Avner won the International Bible Contest on the national level, and came in third place on the international level.